microsoftgraph/msgraph-sample-deltaquery/README.md

 #### Configure the client project

+1. In the *ConsoleApplication* folder, rename the `appsettings.json.example` file to `appsettings.json`
-1. Open the `ConsoleApplication\appsettings.json` file
+1. Open and edit the `appsettings.json` file to make the following change
-1. Find the line where `ClientId` is set and replace the existing value with the application ID (clientId) of the `ConsoleApp-DeltaQuery-DotNet` application copied from the Azure portal.
+    1. Find the line where `ClientId` is set as `YOUR_CLIENT_ID_HERE` and replace the existing value with the application ID (clientId) of the `ConsoleApp-DeltaQuery-DotNet` application copied from the Azure portal.

 Clean the solution, rebuild the solution, and start it in the debugger.